adamori/globalping-toolkit/README.md

 ### Usage with Kubernetes (CronJob Example)

-This image is perfect for running scheduled jobs in Kubernetes.
+This image is suitable for running scheduled jobs in Kubernetes.
 The example below defines a basic health check that runs every 15 minutes.
 The job's success or failure depends on the exit code of the `globalping` command.

 ```yaml
 # cronjob-example.yaml